moosetechnology/LabelContractor/README.md

 ## LabelContractor description:
 The LabelContractor is an API will allow reducing labels on visualizations using different strategies.
-In what follows we will present the different strategies implemented and their applications on demonstrative examples.
+In what follows, we will present the different strategies implemented and their applications on demonstration examples.

 **Note: at the moment we cannot combine the strategies (that's the next job).**